jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 This section describes the movement, insertion, and editing commands provided by Markdown Mode.
-Commands pertaining to block elements are described first: headers, paragraphs, blockquotes, lists, code blocks, and horizontal rules.
+Commands pertaining to block elements are described first: headings, paragraphs, blockquotes, lists, code blocks, and horizontal rules.
 Then, commands for editing span elements are
 described: emphasis, code, links, images, and comments.
 Finally, miscellaneous editing commands are described for markup completion,